AoiSaya/FlashAir-Roulette/README.md

 ## How to play

-**1. Roulette**
+game1.lua: **Roulette**
 Power on without pressing anything.
 After about 5 seconds, the No.1 LED lights up.

-**2. Two LED roulette**
+game2.lua: **Two LED roulette**
 Turn on the power while holding down the A button, and release the No.2 LED lights up.

-**3. Demonstlation lit**
+game3.lua: **Demonstlation lit**
 Hold down the B button and turn on the power, and release the No.3 LED lights up.

-**4. Wi-Fi detector**
+game4.lua: **Wi-Fi detector**
 Hold down the A and B buttons and turn on the power, then release the No.4 LED lights up.
-Scan the surrounding AP and display the strongest one.
+It periodically scans surrounding APs and displays the maximum received power.
 8 is the maximum, 1 is the minimum.

 ## Licence